 - Where needed English, Maths, ESOL or Digital Skills.

-- Flexible vocational learning and qualifications linked to an occupation or employment opportunity.
+- Flexible vocational learning and qualifications linked to an occupation or employment opportunity in the local labour market.

 Why have Traineeships been developed?